 I’ve been looking at the returns on my properties and I think they’re underperforming.
 The big question is how do you know when to sell a rental property?
-Unfortunately, the answer isn't simple.
-This post will walk you through the different variables, from taxes to time to investments returns, to consider before choosing to sell a rental property.
+Unfortunately, the answer isn’t simple.
+This article will walk you through the different variables, from taxes to time to investment returns, to consider before choosing to sell a rental property.

 Real estate investing is a great way to diversify your investments away from stocks and bonds.
 There are many flavors of real estate to choose from, including rental properties, commercial buildings, and tax liens.

 I started investing in rental properties in 2006 when I sold my California home right before the real estate collapse.
 With the equity, I purchased multiple properties.
 This provided diversification among my real estate holdings rather than concentrating them in one California home.